eclipse-vertx/vert.x/new/core_manual_ruby.md

 The parameter to the constructor is the URI where to connect to the event bus.
 Since we create our bridge with the prefix `eventbus` we will connect there.

 The client side event bus API for registering and unregistering handlers and for sending messages is exactly the same as the server side one.
-Please consult the chapter on the event bus for full information.
+Please consult the JavaScript core manual chapter on the EventBus for a description of that API.

 ## Securing the Bridge